 (Opuntia spp. and cvs.)

 No discussion about spiky plants would be complete without prickly pear cacti.
 As with yuccas and agaves, the choices from this genus are nearly endless.
-Often displaying spiny pads that resemble a beaver’s tail, these plants stand from 6 to 48 inches tall.
+Often displaying spiny pads that resemble a beaver’s tail, these plants stand from 6 inches to 48 inches tall.

 (Agave spp. and cvs.)

 Agaves are the poster children of the spiky plant world.
 While a surprising number survive in cold climates, you can grow less-frost-hardy species in containers and move them inside when the cold is too severe.
-Agaves often sport steel blue foliage and range anywhere from 1 to 12 feet tall.
+Agaves often sport steel blue foliage and range anywhere from 1 foot to 12 feet tall.

 New Zealand flaxes